Wetherspoons: Food and drink

-Wetherspoons holds different 'clubs' each week, offering discounts against normal prices, such as 'Steak Club' on Tuesdays and 'Curry Club' on Thursdays.
+Wetherspoons holds different 'clubs' each week, offering discounts against normal prices, such as 'Curry Club' on Thursdays.

 Wetherspoons objected to the value-added tax (VAT) rates on food sales in pubs and restaurants in the United Kingdom, and the fact they are higher than those paid by supermarkets.
 VAT rates on alcoholic drinks were the same in both pubs and supermarkets.
 When VAT was temporarily reduced from 20% to 5% during the COVID-19 pandemic in 2020, Wetherspoons was one of several chains to pass some of that saving to customers.